-RULE 9 U 10U าาบ 12 U 13 U ROSTERS No limited on player rosters.
+RULE LINEUP 12U: Teams can bat 9 players or their entire lineup. - Teams that choose to bat the entire roster will have free defensive substitution during that game. - It is each team's responsibility to check the opposing lineup prior to the game and call for a Cooperstown All Star Village Director if there is an issue.
+ROSTERS No limits on player rosters.
 Up to 4 adults allowed in the dugout.
 Rosters are locked once a team's first game begins.
-RE-ENTRY position in t as pitchers' If a pitcher Starters may be re-entered once, as long as the player occupies the same position in the batting order.
+RE-ENTRY Starters may be re-entered once, as long as the player occupies the same position in the batting order.
 Starting pitchers may be re-entered, but not as pitchers'.
 If a pitcher is removed from the mound and goes to another defensive position, they may not return as a pitcher in that game.
-COURTESY RUNNERS Only for catcher du lo courtesty runne ents ON-DECK BATTERS All on-deck with a helm batters must stay net on. / near their own dugout on the v varning track MOUND VISITS Pitcher must : be removed on s econd mound v isit in the same i nning (all ages) INTENTIONAL WALK The pitche (all ages) er no longer has to throw 4 pitche es to intentional v walk a batter EJECTIONS If a manager, coach, or scorekeeper is ejected from a game, they are automatically suspended for the next game with further sanctions possible.
+COURTESY RUNNERS There are courtest runners for the pitcher and catcher only.
+ON-DECK BATTERS All on-deck batters must stay on the concrete near their own dugout with a helmet on.
+MOUND VISITS Pitcher must be removed on second mound visit in the same inning.
+INTENTIONAL WALK Four balls out of the zone are not required, dugout signal from coach is all that is required.
+EJECTIONS If a manager, coach, or scorekeeper is ejected from a game, they are automatically suspended for the next game with further sanctions possible.
 If a player is ejected from a game and there is no substitute available, that spot in the lineup will be skipped with no penalty.
-If a formal or parent is ejected from a game, they will not be allowed back for the rest of the event.
-INJURIES is injured and no pped with no pen ailable, that spot in the lineup SLIDING Head first and feet first slide es are allowed.
+If a fan or parent is ejected from a game, they will not be allowed back for the rest of the tournament.
+INJURIES If a player is injured and no substitute is available, that spot in the lineup will be skipped with no penalty.
+SLIDING Head first and feet first slides are allowed.

-^{}This sheet represents only a summary of some of The Ripken Experience rules.
+\This sheet represents only a summary of some of The Cooperstown All Star Village rules.